terjanq/Flag-Capture/Harekaze2018/Unnormalized-form-Data/README.md

 I noticed that when I change the `WHERE i = 40` into some other value, the returned flag started to contain some additional information.
 I got lucky because this additional information was the searched flag, so I solved this task with my first attempt! :)

-However, here is a part of the changed code ([modified_unf.sql]) of `unf.sql` allowing us to choose the starting point.
+However, here is a part of the changed code ([unf_modified.sql]) of `unf.sql` allowing us to choose the starting point.

 ```sql